Pinacolada64/TADA/README.md

 "Totally Awesome Dungeon Adventure" (TADA) is a Commodore 64 re-implementation of the Apple BBS game "The Land of Spur" (TLOS).
 But instead of being a single-player, one-at-a-time, multi-user-dungeon as it was in the dial-up BBS days, I would like to eventually leverage the server-client technology of [CommodoreServer](https://www.commodoreserver.com) to have a real, multi-player game experience.

 TLOS was written in a scripting language called _Advanced Communications Operating System_ (ACOS).
 It had limitations and quirks, as any programming language does.
-One such quirk is that by default, it can only handle one-byte signed integers between -32767 and +32767.
+One such quirk is that by default, it can only handle two-byte signed integers between -32767 and +32767.
 Naturally, this is a bit restrictive when dealing with adventure game statistics such as the amount of gold carried upon your person, or similar things.
 (There is a cumbersome, repeated workaround in the code for this: splitting large values into two bytes/variables of most- and least-significant multiples of 100.)
-In my rewrite, I address this--with routines written by FuzzyFox of "AutoGraph," a graphics converter for the C64, fame--with essentially 24-bit values of 1-16,777,216: a much more comfortable range.
+In my rewrite, I address this--with routines written by FuzzyFox of "AutoGraph," a graphics converter for the C64, fame--with 24-bit values of 1-16,777,216: a much more comfortable range.

 Another annoyance, at least to me, was that there was a lot of duplicate, shared code between modules.
 This rewrite addresses that by having a "kernel" in memory at all times with common subroutines, callable by any module when loaded into RAM from disk.